Michigan Highways: Since 1997.

 • Proposed M-113 map, 1960By far, however, the greatest suggested change was to finally construct the original US-131 extension between the Fife Lake area and Acme, but as a two-lane M-113 route instead.
 M-113 would continue northerly from the 90° turn approximately ½ mile north of the M-186 junction, then gradually bend to the west, passing between Rennie and Island Lakes before curving back to north to intersect the proposed US-31 & M-72 freeways at an interchange in the midst of the present-day VASA Pathway system.
 Existing M-113 from the 90° westerly through Kingsley to M-37 would, assumedly, become a western extension of M-186.
 (See map at right.)
 Along with the proposed US-31 and M-72 freeways, this proposal would never come to fruition.

-1940 (Aug 17) Updated – Nearly five miles of new state trunkline alignment are assumed into the system when US-131 is officially determined via its present-day route between Walton Junction and the jct with present-day M-186 on the western edge of Fife Lake.
+1940 (Aug 17) – A nearly five mile section of new state trunkline alignment is added to the highway sytem when US-131 is officially established via its present-day route between Walton Junction and the jct with present-day M-186 on the western edge of Fife Lake.
 The former route of US-131 from Walton northerly 4 miles is redesignated as a southerly extension of M-113, while the east-west segment from M-113 easterly to the new alignment on the west edge of Fife Lake receives a brand-new route designation: M-186.

 Controlled Access: No portion of M-113 exists as freeway or expressway.